lmstudio-ai/venvstacks/docs/design.rst

-In some cases, binary extension modules in a Python package may depend on dynamically linked libraries that are provided by a different Python package (for example, :pypi:`PyTorch <torch>` supports using the nVidia CUDA libraries published through the :pypi:`nvidia` PyPI project).
+In some cases, binary extension modules in a Python package may depend on dynamically linked libraries that are provided by a different Python package.
+For example, :pypi:`PyTorch <torch>` supports using the nVidia CUDA libraries published through the :pypi:`nvidia` PyPI project.

 On Windows, finding these dependencies at runtime generally relies on the package publishing them calling :func:`os.add_dll_directory` with the relevant package subdirectory.

-On Linux and macOS, finding these dependencies typically requires that the nVidia CUDA libraries be installed into the *same* ``site-packages`` directory as the PyTorch extension modules, so they can be found via the relative rpath added to the extension modules when they are built.
+On Linux and macOS, making this example case work typically requires that the nVidia CUDA libraries be installed into the *same* ``site-packages`` directory as the PyTorch extension modules, so they can be found via the relative rpath added to the extension modules when they are built.